 It has long been a vision of Project HOPEFUL and its staff to create around the world safe places . . . homes with families . . . for overlooked children and mothers.

-This dream became a reality in early 2013 when we officially opened the doors of Village of Hope – Guatemala.
 While we recognize the need for institutional facilities (orphanages) in some settings, we prayed and were inspired to develop care for the overlooked in a more Biblical model, designed in part with the knowledge of the scars of our own children who experienced institutional care.
 That Biblical model is caring families, focused on loving and rehabilitating mothers and children.
 Scripture tells us that God sets the lonely in families, and we believe that means children everywhere – especially the overlooked – desire to be in families because that is how God designed us all.
 Psalm 68:6.

 In our family units, designed to care for overlooked children and mothers, we provide the following: